Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: Problem Formulation

 \subsection{Non-Interactive Planning with Distribution-Free Certificates via Conformal Prediction}

-We now summarize existing work on non-interactive planning -- primarily following \cite{lindemann2022safe} -- in which case $f_Y$ does not depend on $x_t$ and $u_t$, i.e., not addressing the third of the aforementioned challenges.
+\end{fullblock} \begin{shortblock} \subsectionshort{Non-Interactive Planning with Distribution-Free Certificates via Conformal Prediction} \end{shortblock} We now summarize existing work on non-interactive planning -- primarily following \cite{lindemann2022safe} -- in which case $f_Y$ does not depend on $x_t$ and $u_t$, i.e., not addressing the third of the aforementioned challenges.
 These techniques will serve as a starting point for our proposed method.

 First, a pre-designed offline predictor is used to produce a single, nominal estimate $\hat y_{0:T}=(\hat y_0,\ldots,\hat y_T)$ of the environment trajectory $y_{0:T}=(y_0,\ldots,y_T)$.
-To assess the accuracy of this estimate, we define the nonconformity score and the induced trajectory tube, respectively, as
+To assess the accuracy of this estimate, we define the nonconformity score and the induced trajectory tube, respectively, as \begin{fullblock}